arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   attribute).
 Will appear exactly once in a query that contains an *UPDATE* statement.
 * *UpsertNode*: upserts documents in a collection (given in its *collection* attribute).
 Will appear exactly once in a query that contains an *UPSERT* statement.
-* *NoResultsNode*: _Unused since 3.6_.
-The *NoResultsNode* will pass an empty result set into the processing pipeline.

 For queries in the cluster, the following nodes may appear in execution plans: